Firestorm980/Hijax/README.md

 #### Tested On ####

-- OSX (Chrome, Safari, Firefox)
+- OSX (Chrome 39, Safari 8, Firefox 34)
-- iOS (Safari)
+- iOS 8 (Safari)
-- Android (Chrome)
+- Android 4.1 (Chrome 39)

 Note: iOS was tested in simulator.

 #### Roadmap ####
 This is a list of possible improvements or features to include in future versions.
-- [x] Find a way to defer AJAX loading until after the 'beforeLoad' callback has finished.
+- [x] ~~Find a way to defer AJAX loading until after the 'beforeLoad' callback has finished.~~
 - [ ] Continue to fix issues with back/forward button abuse.
-- [ ] Add smooth scrolling as an option.
+- [x] ~~Add smooth scrolling as an option.~~
+- [ ] Block buggy History API compatible browsers from using the plugin.

 #### Version History ####

+##### 0.5.1
+Additional code for hash URLs, general code cleanup, additional check for public load method, added some smooth scrolling.

 ##### 0.5
 Added in check to prevent abuse of the forward back buttons if pushed fast, added in a new function to compare URLs for better loading of pages, added support for hash URLs.